 The Commission emphasized that these metrics are not meant to be prescriptive; they help gauge Vancouver's business climate over the long-term and are considerations for Council when determining tax share in the future.
 If the metrics suggest that the property tax situation for the commercial sector is worsening in Vancouver relative to other comparable Metro Vancouver municipalities, Council may consider shifting more taxes from commercial to residential properties.
-Conversely, if the metrics indicate that the tax situation for the commercial sector in Vancouver is relatively competitive, and that there is little evidence that
+Conversely, if the metrics indicate that the tax situation for the commercial sector in Vancouver is relatively competitive, and that there is little evidence that Vancouver is losing its

-1 Taxes levied by Other Taxing Authorities (Provincial School, Translink, BC Assessment, Metro Vancouver, and Municipal Finance Authority) are not included.
+&lt;sup>1 Taxes levied by Other Taxing Authorities (Provincial School, TransLink, BC Assessment, Metro Vancouver, and Municipal Finance Authority) are not included.
 Council has no control over these tax requisitions.

-$^{^2}$ 0.5% tax shift is equivalent to an additional ~0.9% tax increase for residential property classes and ~1.2% tax reduction for non-residential property classes.
-Incorporating the Council-directed tax increase for 2020, final tax increase is ~7.7% for residential property classes and ~5.5% tax increase for non-residential property classes.

-3 Impact on individual properties may vary depending on the relative change in value of a property compared to other properties in the same class, and the impact that the City's targeted 5-year land assessment averaging program has on the value of a property for tax calculation purposes.
+&lt;sup>2 \$3.6M tax shift is equivalent to an additional ~0.7% tax increase for residential property classes and ~1.0% tax reduction for non-residential property classes.
+Incorporating the Council-directed tax increase for 2021, final tax increase is ~5.5% for residential property classes and ~3.8% tax increase for non-residential property classes.
+Impact on individual properties may vary depending on the relative change in value of a property compared to other properties in the same class, and the impact that the City's targeted 5-year land assessment averaging program has on the value of a property for tax calculation purposes.

-Vancouver is losing its ability to attract and retain business investments, a further tax shift from commercial to residential properties may not be warranted.
+ability to attract and retain business investments, a further tax shift from commercial to residential properties may not be warranted.